Executive Compensation Committee Charter

 III.
 Composition

 The Committee shall be comprised of the Chairs of the following Board committees: Audit, Finance, Human Resources, Investment, and Nominating and Governance.
-Each member must be free from any conflict of interest that would interfere with the exercise of his or her independent judgment as a member of the Committee.
-In particular, and without limiting the preceding sentence, each member of the Committee must not have, in the opinion of the Board, any material financial interest affected by the compensation paid to the president and chief executive officer or to the Chair of the Board.
-Further, no member of the Committee should, in the opinion of the Board, stand to benefit financially from any transaction that has been or, in the reasonably foreseeable future, will be approved by the president and chief executive officer or the Chair of the Board.
+Each member must be free from any conflict of interest that would interfere with the exercise of independent judgment as a member of the Committee.
+In particular, and without limiting the preceding sentence, each member of the Committee must not have, in the opinion of the Board, any material financial interest affected by the compensation paid to the officers of the Foundation.
+Further, no member of the Committee should, in the opinion of the Board, stand to benefit financially from any transaction that has been or, in the reasonably foreseeable future, will be approved by an officer of the Foundation.
 The Board may appoint the Committee’s Chair, but if the Board has not appointed a Chair, the Committee shall elect a Chair from among its members.

 IV.
 Responsibilities